dcascaval/shape-interpreter/README.md

    let l = line A B; (* capital == symbolic variables *)
    constrain line (proportional (vec3 0 0 1) ex 0.5);
    ```
+   This line isn't fully constrained, but we can pick reasonable values for it.
+Further constraints can fully-define it.

    The grammar of this might be as follows: